Cemeteries · South Wales

 History

 The countryside around present day Rhymney would have been very different in the early 17th century.
-In 1624 the parish of Bedwellty was created which covered the lower division of the Wentloog Hundred, in the county of Monmouth, a hilly district between the river Rumney, on the West and the Sirhowey on the East.
-The upper Sirhowy Valley at this time would have been a natural well wooded valley, consisting of a few farms and the occasional small iron works where iron ore and coal naturally had occurred together.
+In 1624 the parish of Bedwellty was created which covered the lower division of the Wentloog Hundred, in the county of Monmouth, a hilly district between the River Rhymney on the west and the Sirhowy River on the east.
+The upper Sirhowy Valley at this time would have been a natural well-wooded valley, consisting of a few farms and the occasional small ironworks where iron ore and coal had occurred together naturally.
 Later it would have contained the chapelries of Rhymney and Tredegar, the latter being known as a market town.
-It was not until the 1750s that industrialisation began with the…
+Industrialisation began in the 1750s with the establishment of the…

 Sourced from Wikipedia under CC BY-SA 4.0.